WARNING! WARNING! (age 21+ Cannabis)

 Did pills in the 1970’s.
 Depressants.
 Yellow jackets and Reds.
 Would have baggies of them.
 Did codeine for about three months.
 Several times a day, every day.
 Shit makes you stupid.
 Stopping it all can be very difficult.
 I did it.
 Other drugs like Valium, and Black Beauties.
 I get up, I get down.
 And how can I forget my old chum; LSD.
 If I tripped once, I did so fifty times.
 Let’s not look a blind eye, adds up to serious shit.
 I partied to cope.
 Some truly addicting, physically and mentally, and then some not so much.

-Note to self: Self, need to buy more toilet paper, and when I quit smoking pot, nothing happened.
+Note to self: Self, need to buy more toilet paper (2 or 3 plies), and when I quit smoking pot, remember … nothing happened.
 No mental or physical withdraw of any kind.

 I shot cocaine for a while.
 Before that, I just had a long history of snorting it.
 That can have a way of stopping.
 You progress, move on.
 More economical getting a rig and sticking it in your veins.
 I’d be up for three days doing this, at a time.
 These were very weak moments.
 I did things I could have gone to jail for.
 When I quit; holy fuck!
-My arms itched like hell for a couple weeks.
+My arms had track marks, all up and down them.
+Itched like hell for a couple weeks.
 Lady Cocaine cried out to me.
 For two years.
 Took that long to finally get comfortable to not doing it anymore.
 I had dreams where I shot up.
 I could feel it.
 Taste it.
 I’d wake up in a fuckin’ sweat.
 I go to twelve-step meetings telling my experiences.
 Most suggested just chilling out and enjoying the dreams, rather than being frightened of them.